franpanteli/Python-Machine-Learning-Rock-Paper-Scissors/README.md

 # Python-Machine-Learning-Rock-Paper-Scissors
 ## Rock-Paper-Scissors AI Challenge

 This repository contains my independent work from the first freeCodeCamp project in its course called [Machine Learning with Python](https://www.freecodecamp.org/learn/machine-learning-with-python/).
 This project uses neural networks and machine learning with Python for a Rock Paper Scissors game, which uses TensorFlow to beat a random opponent for more than 60% of the games played.
-[This machine learning challenge](https://www.freecodecamp.org/learn/machine-learning-with-python/machine-learning-with-python-projects/rock-paper-scissors) involved creating an AI player that competes against various opponents in this game, testing and refining its strategies for success.
+[This machine learning challenge](https://www.freecodecamp.org/learn/machine-learning-with-python/machine-learning-with-python-projects/rock-paper-scissors) involved creating an AI player that competes against various opponents in this game and refining its strategies for success with machine learning in Python.

 ## How to Play